CroleyMoley/MisterAnthropy.github.io/_posts/2020-08-09-using_omniauth_to_log_in_with_google.markdown

 ---

 In order to ingrate your web application with other sites and apps for the authenication process, we need to use a gem called Omniauth.
-There are several different omniauth gems that are called within our gemfile in order to integrate with sites like, google, facebook, github, twitter, etc. Let's take a look below to see how I integrated Google sign in with my Music EQ app.
+There are several different omniauth gems that are called within our gemfile in order to integrate with sites like, google, facebook, github, twitter, etc. Let's take a look below to see how I integrated Google sign in with my Video Game Review app.

 First I started with the gemfile and added the following gems:
 ```